khadarhassan/hugo-sites/README.md

 ### Hugo

-I used brew to install Hugo:
+Use brew to install Hugo:

 ```bash
 brew install hugo